 On the west side, the island has even become a little larger.
 A sandbank has been created here, which is already becoming vegetated.
 At a stone’s throw from De Veranda neighbourhood and with the city’s skyline in the background, you almost get the feeling that Rotterdam has its own Wadden Island, a tiny version of the islands in the north.
 And yes, it’s expected that seals will visit this place, but unfortunately I have not yet spotted them.

 The best place to view the sandbank and the skyline is the viewpoint called Water Wood.
 This corten steel construction with different levels is a gift to Rotterdam from offshore company Van Oord, which has its office on the other side of the river.
 Thanks a lot on behalf of the city!

 The far East

-The eastern part of the island is the quietest.
+In the eastern part of the island we find the quietest places.
 Well, quiet… if you ignore the noise of the traffic on Van Brienenoord bridge.
 But that seems to come from another universe.
 In addition to the allotments and a newly planted fruit orchard, we find winding paths, little bridges, forest and more tidal nature here.
 The bridge’s gigantic concrete piers give the area a slightly post-apocalyptic feel, as if you’re walking between the columns of a huge temple.
 And at the extreme eastern cape we come across a small bay with a muddy beach.

 At the beginning of November, the only permanent residents of the island returned: the Scottish Highlanders.
 Back as if they never left.
 A beautiful symbolic completion of the metamorphosis.